A Head Full of Dreams: Commercial performance

+The album also reached number two in Australia, Canada, the Netherlands and Italy.
+In the Netherlands, it reached number one during its 30th week, after Coldplay performed two concerts in Amsterdam.
+In Japan, A Head Full of Dreams debuted at number seven with 13,004 physical copies sold.
+The Japanese Tour edition entered the Oricon Albums Chart at number 159 with 431 copies, eventually rising to number 104 with 625 copies.
+The album shifted more than 4.5 million units worldwide as of November 2017.

 In the United States, A Head Full of Dreams debuted at number two on the Billboard 200 on the issue dating 26 December 2015, with 210,000 equivalent album units, behind Adele's 25.
 It was the second-best-selling album of the week, selling 195,000 copies in its first week, which is a drop from the 383,000 copies sold in the first week by Ghost Stories.
 In its second week, the album fell to number seven on the Billboard 200, selling 61,000 copies.
 On the chart dated 27 February 2016, the album returned to the top 10 of the US Billboard 200, peaking at number four, selling 90,000 units (71,000 in pure album sales).
-On 4 March 2016, the album was certified Gold by the Recording Industry Association of America (RIAA) for combined album sales, streaming-equivalent and track-equivalent of half-million units.

-The only country where A Head Full of Dreams managed to debut at number one was Norway, replacing 25.
-This enabled Coldplay to achieve there what Adele prevented them from doing in other territories; all of their studio albums reaching the top spot.
-As per International Business Times, the album's released helped streaming services like Apple Music and Spotify enjoy a revenue boost of £83 million.
+The only countries where A Head Full of Dreams managed to debut at number one were Argentina and Norway, replacing 25.
+In the latter, this allowed Coldplay to secure what Adele prevented them from doing elsewhere: all of their studio albums reaching the top.
+As per International Business Times, the album helped streaming services like Apple Music and Spotify enjoy a revenue boost of £83 million.
 Singles "Adventure of a Lifetime" and "Hymn for the Weekend" charted at number 95 and 73, respectively on the Billboard Hot 100 year-end chart in 2016, making A Head Full of Dreams their first album to earn two entries on said ranking.